blaze-slider/blaze-slider/website/docs/framework.md

 <br/>

-You can use this API to get the reference to DOM element and then initialize the slider with `BlazeSlider` constructor
+You can use this API to get the reference to the DOM element and then initialize the slider with `BlazeSlider` constructor

 :::caution

-You must make sure that you don't initialize the BlazeSlider on same element more than once !
+You must make sure that you don't initialize the BlazeSlider on the same element more than once!
 :::

 <hr />